-- 1) n = conversion ratio - 2) - 3) - Ex.
+- Ex.
 If want an interest rate for a period that is twice as long as the one you start with, n = - Ex.
 If want an interest rate for a period that is twelve times as long as the one you start with, n = - Ex.
 If want an interest rate for a period that is one-fourth as long as the one you start with, n =

 Ex.
 Assume an APR of 6% per year with semiannual compounding.
-What is the effective annual interest rate and the effective monthly interest rate on this account?
+What effective annual interest rate and effective monthly interest rate is equivalent to an APR of 6% per year with semiannual compounding?